MrGrinchFx/Simple-Shell/REPORT.md

 passed into in order to return an array of strings (return type: char\*\*).
 In order to determine when the end of the argument has been reached, it is not enough to just separate by whitespaces, so each character of the command line must be visited.
-The function will parse through the command until it either reaches a space, >, >>, or | character. (>> is handled by looking at current character and the character right after.)
-If any of the meta characters that are to be included in the array of arguments such as the redirection operator must have its previous command and arguments.
-This is done by using a buffer array that we'll use to record what non-space characters we have encountered thus far, and whenever we reach any of the "termination" characters, we will take whatever is in the buffer array and copy it over to the arguments array that we passed into the function.
+The function will parse through the command character by character until it either reaches a space, >, >>, or | character as these are considered the bridge between string arguments. (>> is handled by looking at the current character and the character right after.)
+If any of the meta characters that are to be included in the array of arguments, such as the redirection operator or the pipe operator, must have its previous commands and arguments.
+This is done by using a buffer array that we'll use to record what non-space characters we have encountered thus far, and whenever we reach any of the "termination" characters, we will take whatever is recorded in the buffer array and copy it over to the arguments array that we passed into the function.
 We also have to include the "termination" character as well, so we have to also append it to the array of arguments.
-Once we reach the null character of the command line, we will break out of the while loop and have to append any argument in the buffer array, if there is any, and append a NULL to the array as required by execvp().
+Once we reach the null character of the command line, we know we have reached the end and we will break out of the while loop and have to append any argument in the buffer array, if there is any, and append a NULL to the array as required by execvp().

 ## Redirection

 Redirection is implemented by checking the last two arguments after the command line has been parsed.
 If the second to last argument is a redirect character, the function assumes that the next argument is the file name, so it opens the output file and duplicates its file descriptor into stdout.
+In order to differentiate between the behaviour of the ">" and ">>" arguments, we open a file descriptors with the corresponding permissions, such as O_WRONLY and 0_CREAT for creating a new file if the file doesn't already exist.
+As for truncate, it must be ensure that the file descriptor specifies that a file will be created if it doesn't already exist, BUT must append to the exisiting file if the file exists within the directory.
+Redirection will return a boolean status if it has succeeded or failed.

 ## cd